-Beneficiary's/linked third party's name Reporting period covered by this declaration Reporting period covered by this declaration Reporting period from (date) to (date) This document certifies that Reporting period covered by this declaration Reporting period from (date) to (date) This document certifies that Reporting period covered by this declaration Reporting period from (date) to (date) This document certifies that Reporting period covered by this declaration Reporting period from (date) to (date) This document certifies that Reporting period number from (date) to (date) This document certifies that This document certifies that Reporting period covered by this declaration 1 This document certifies that beneficiary/linked third party exclusively on the above-mentioned H2020 action during (chose below): the whole reporting period from/ beneficiary/linked third party exclusively on the above-mentioned H2020 action during (chose below): the whole reporting period from/ from/ for the ose one (This period must cover at least one full natural month) Short description of the activities carried out during the period covered by this declaration.
-Reference Reference Activities ntion SIGNATURES For the beneficiary/linked third party For the person working exclusively on (supervisor) the action 1 Name: Date:/ Signature: Signature: Only one declaration can be made per reporting period for each person working in the action.
-Insert name of the person.
-Insert date.
+Title of the action (acronym) ant Agreement mber

+Beneficiary's/linked third party's name

+Reporting period covered by this declaration 1

+Reporting period number from (date) to (date)

+This document certifies that \dots 2 has worked for the beneficiary/linked third party exclusively on the above-mentioned H2020 action during (chose one below):

+☐ the whole reporting period

+from/

+Short description of the activities carried out during the period covered by this declaration

+Reference (e.g. work package) ivities

+SIGNATURES

+he person working exclusively on ction

+Date:/ Date:/

+Signature: ature:

+1 Only one declaration can be made per reporting period for each person working in the action.
+2 Insert name of the person.
+3 Insert date.
 4 Insert date.
+5 The person must keep timesheets for any hours worked for the action outside the period indicated herein.